 The Bioenergy for the Region Cluster (B4R) has been established in April 2007 as a bottom-up initiative of companies, local authorities and research institutions based in Łódź Voivodeship.
-It is an open cooperation initiative, which in the mid-2020 brought together 53 SMEs, 3 large enterprises, 7 research institutes, 11 public authorities and 6 business environment institutions, a total of 80 entities operating in renewable energy sources and energy efficiency area.
+It is an open cooperation initiative, which at the end of 2021 brought together 57 SMEs, 3 large enterprises, 7 research institutes, 11 public authorities and 6 business environment institutions, a total of 84 entities operating in renewable energy sources and energy efficiency area.
 The cluster's goal is to work for the sustainable bioenergy development of Central Poland in the context of the European Commission's policy in the field of energy and climate change.